+- 12 months for the flight navigator licence; - 12 months for the flight engineer licence; - 48 months for the air traffic controller licence.

+Note 1.- The periods of validity listed above may be extended by up to 45 days in accordance with 1.2.4.4.1.
-- 1.2.5.2 Except as provided in 1.2.5.2.1, 1.2.5.2.2, 1.2.5.2.3, - 1.2.5.2.4, 1.2.5.2.5 and 1.2.5.2.6, a Medical Assessment issued in accordance with 1.2.4.5 and 1.2.4.6 shall be valid from the date of the medical examination for a period not greater than: - 60 months for the private pilot licence aeroplane, air-ship, helicopter and powered-lift; - 12 months for the commercial pilot licence aeroplane, airship, helicopter and powered-lift; - 12 months for the multi-crew pilot licence aeroplane; 12 months for the airline transport pilot licence - aeroplane, helicopter and powered-lift; - 60 months for the glider pilot licence; - 60 months for the free balloon pilot licence; 12 months for the flight navigator licence; 12 - months for the flight engineer licence; - 48 months for the air traffic controller licence. - Note 1.
-The periods of validity listed above may be extended by up to 45 days in accordance with 1.2.4.2.1. - Note 2.- When calculated in accordance with 1.2.5.2 and its sub-paragraphs, the period of validity will, for the lastmonth counted, include the day that has the same calendar number as the date of the medical examination or, if thatmonth has no day with that number, the last day of that month. - 1.2.5.2.1 The period of validity of a Medical Assessment may be reduced when clinically indicated. - 1.2.5.2.2 When the holders of airline transport pilot licences aeroplane, helicopter and powered-lift, and commercial pilot licences aeroplane, airship, helicopter and powered-lift, who are engaged in single-crew commercial air transport operations carrying passengers, have passed their 40th birthday, the period of validity specified in 1.2.5.2 shallbe reduced to six months. - 1.2.5.2.3 When the holders of airline transport pilot licences aeroplane, helicopter and powered-lift, commercial pilot licences aeroplane, airship, helicopter and powered-lift, and multi-crew pilot licences aeroplane, who are engaged in commercial air transport operations, have passed their 60th birthday, the period of validity specified in 1.2.5.2 shall be reduced to six months. - 1.2.5.2.4 When the holders of private pilot licences aeroplane, airship, helicopter and powered-lift, free balloon pilot licences, glider pilot licences and air traffic controller licences have passed their 40th birthday, the period of validity specified in 1.2.5.2 shall be reduced to 24 months.

-- 1.2.5.2.5 Recommendation.
-When the holders of private pilot licences aeroplane, airship, helicopter and powered-lift, free balloon pilot licences, glider pilot licences and air traffic controller licences have passed their 50th birth-day, the period of validity specified in 1.2.5.2 should be further reduced to 12 months. - Note.
-The periods of validity listed above are based on the age of the applicant at the time of undergoing the medical examination. - 1.2.5.2.6 Circumstances in which a medical examination may be deferred.
-The prescribed reexamination of a licence holder operating in an area distant from designated medical examination facilities may be deferred at the discretion of the Licensing Authority, provided that such deferment shall only be made as an exception and shall not exceed: - a) a single period of six months in the case of a flight crew member of an aircraft engaged in non-commercial operations; - b) two consecutive periods each of three months in the case of a flight crew member of an aircraft engaged in commercial operations provided that in each case a favourable medical report is obtained after examination by a designated medical examiner of the area concerned, or, in cases where such a designated medical examiner isnot available, by a physician legally qualified to practisemedicine in that area.
-A report of the medical examination shall be sent to the Licensing Authority where the licence was issued: - c) in the case of a private pilot, a single period not exceeding 24 months where the medical examination is carried out by an examiner designated under 1.2.4.4 by the Contracting State in which the applicant is temporarily located.
+- Note 2.- When calculated in accordance with 1.2.5.2 and its sub-paragraphs, the period of validity will, for the last month counted, include the day that has the same calendar number as the date of the medical examination or, if that month has no daywith that number, the last day of that month. - 1.2.5.2.1 The period of validity of a Medical Assessment may be reduced when clinically indicated. - 1.2.5.2.2 When the holders of airline transport pilot licences aeroplane, helicopter and powered-lift, and commercial pilot licences aeroplane, airship, helicopter and powered-lift, who are engaged in single-crew commercial air transport operations carrying passengers, have passed their 40th birthday, the period of validity specified in 1.2.5.2 shall be reduced to six months. - 1.2.5.2.3 When the holders of airline transport pilot licences aeroplane, helicopter and powered-lift, commercial pilot licences aeroplane, airship, helicopter and powered-lift, and multi-crew pilot licences aeroplane, who are engaged in commercial air transport operations, have passed their 60th birthday, the period of validity specified in 1.2.5.2 shall be reduced to six months. - 1.2.5.2.4 When the holders of private pilot licences aeroplane, airship, helicopter and powered-lift, free balloon pilotlicences, glider pilot licences and air traffic controller licences have passed their 40th birthday, the period of validity specified in 1.2.5.2 shall be reduced to 24 months. - 1.2.5.2.5 Recommendation.
+When the holders of private pilot licences aeroplane, airship, helicopter and powered-lift, free balloon pilot licences, glider pilot licences and air traffic controller licences have passed their 50th birthday, the period of validity specified in 1.2.5.2 should be further reduced to 12 months. - Note.- The periods of validity listed above are based on the age of the applicant at the time of undergoing the medical examination. - 1.2.5.2.6 Circumstances in which a medical examination may be deferred.
+The prescribed reexamination of a licence holder operating in an area distant from designated medical examination facilities may be deferred at the discretion of the Licensing Authority, provided that such deferment shall only be made as an exception and shall not exceed: - a) a single period of six months in the case of a flight crew member of an aircraft engaged in non-commercial operations; - b) two consecutive periods each of three months in the case of a flight crew member of an aircraft engaged in commercial operations provided that in each case a favourable medical report is obtained after examination by a designated medical examiner of the area concerned, or, in cases where such a designated medical examiner is not available, by aphysician legally qualified to practise medicine in that area.
+A report of the medical examination shall be sent to the Licensing Authority where the licence was issued;

+c) in the case of a private pilot, a single period not exceeding 24 months where the medical examination is carried out by an examiner designated under 1.2.4.6 by the Contracting State in which the applicant is temporarily located.
 A report of the medical examination shall be sent to the Licensing Authority where the licence was issued.